 So, by avoiding pressure washing your RV all together, you’ll alleviate any controllable damage to your roof construction.

 While your RV air conditioner units are meant to withstand wind and rain, they are not designed to withstand straight-line high-pressure washing.
-So, it’s best to just use your regular all-purpose water hose and RV soap to wash away any surface dirt, pollen and road grime from your air conditioner covers.

 For more detailed information on how to take care of your RV rooftop air conditioner units: RV Air Conditioner Cleaning and Maintenance